funvill/funvill.github.io/_posts/2012-12-18-this-has-been-a-great-year.md

 ---
-title: This has been a great year.
+title: "This has been a great year."
 date: 2012-12-18 19:14:00
+categories:
-categories: News
+- News
+slug: this-has-been-a-great-year

 ---

 This has been a great year!
 <ul>
 	<li><span style="line-height: 16px;" data-mce-mark="1">Removed stressful people from my life, simplifying my life considerably. </span></li>